My blog has health articles and acupressure you can use at home. Subscribe here for automatic email notification when I post new content.

 In 2001, a car accident left me crippled and housebound.
 I went from being a rock-climbing martial artist to being trapped on my couch, nearly suicidal from the constant pain.
 Once I discovered acupuncture and osteopathy my body was finally able to heal itself.
 That experience and the complete recovery that followed gave me a greater understanding of the emotional and physical effects of chronic pain, allowing me to more thoroughly relate to my patients.
 I can truly say that I've been there, and I know how to help you come back to being yourself.

-My personal interests include knitting, spinning, photography (most of the pictures on this website), movies, travel, games, sci-fi and strange old English cars.
+My personal interests include history, science, SCA, LARP, fiber arts, photography (most of the pictures on this website), movies, travel, and Eurogames.

 Danger Signs: Correct Patient Assessment and Wise Referral (June 2013)